ashleywaudbydev/4-card-feature-section/README.md

 ### What I learned

-I leaned how to lay elements out both horizontally and vertically.
+I leaned how to lay elements out both horizontal and a vertical axis to cretae a beautifull design, this will help me when it comes to me doing more complex layouts with the grid system.

 ### Continued development

-I will focuss onb more challenges like this and different ones moving forward.
+I will focuss onb more challenges like this and different ones moving forward, hopefully eventually get on to creating really complex layouts.

 ## Author